-Voya Intermediate Fixed Income SMA Quarterly Commentary - 1Q25
+Voya Intermediate Fixed Income SMA Quarterly Commentary - 1Q26

 Multi-Sector Approach Focused on Total Return

-Voya Intermediate Fixed Income SMA Quarterly Commentary - 1Q25
+Voya Intermediate Fixed Income SMA Quarterly Commentary - 1Q26

 Key Takeaways

-For the quarter, the Voya Intermediate Fixed Income SMA underperformed its benchmark, the Bloomberg Intermediate Government/Credit Index (the Index) on a gross- and net-of-fees basis.
+For the quarter, the Voya Intermediate Fixed Income SMA modestly outperformed its benchmark, the Bloomberg Intermediate Government/Credit Index (the Index) on a gross-of-fees basis but underperformed the Index on a net-of-fees basis.

 Seeks to provide a total return strategy utilizing a multi-sector approach with a high quality posture through the use of Treasuries, Agencies, and Corporate credit securities with 1-10 year maturities.